Banner

 • Difficulty: Challenging

-After a hearty and delicious breakfast, we start the long hike, assisted by mules and emergency horses as we cross several high mountain passes.
+After a hearty and delicious breakfast, we wil start the long hike, assisted by mules and emergency horses as we cross several high mountain passes.
 The first pass is Inca Chiriaska (4,959m/16,269ft), with amazing views of well known mountain peaks of Salkantay and Mt Veronica.

-From here, we walk along an original portion of the Inca Trail until you arrive at the Tocto Pass (4,821m/15,816ft), where the trail heads towards the towering Salkantay Mountain.
+From here, we will walk along an original portion of the Inca Trail until you arrive at the Tocto Pass (4,821m/15,816ft), where the trail heads towards the towering Salkantay Mountain.

-We continue for the next 4 hours, passing over the Calacocha pass (4,667m/15,311ft), the Cruz Casa pass (4,600m/15,918ft) and the Millpo Pass (4,399m/14,432ft), where we descend to our campsite at Millpo.
+We will continue for the next 4 hours, passing over the Calacocha pass (4,667m/15,311ft), the Cruz Casa pass (4,600m/15,918ft) and the Millpo Pass (4,399m/14,432ft), where we will descend to our campsite at Millpo.

 You can look forward to a number of stunning glacial lakes at the foot of our many mountain passes.
 This route has some of the most spectacular landscapes in Peru.